ktbyers/ktb_journal/2025/february.md

 I did quite a bit of work on open-source work this month.

-I ended up creating, reviewing, and/or merging about ten pull requests in the Netmiko.
+I ended up creating, reviewing, and/or merging about ten pull requests in the Netmiko repository.

 Besides the Netmiko PR work, I also worked on numerous Netmiko issues, merged 1 pull-request for NAPALM-Ansible, and reviewed/merged two pull-requests for NAPALM.
 I also did a set of very minor dependency management for the NAPALM project.

 Probably the most interesting issue I worked on was a Juniper ScreenOS issue.
 Basically, ScreenOS can be configured to, "Accept this agreement" as part of the SSH login process.
-I fixed this issue originally in 2021, but a regression had occurred in Netmiko 4.x that had caused this to break again.
+I fixed this issue originally in 2021, but a regression had occurred in Netmiko 4.x that caused this to break again.

 I tried three different fixes for the problem:

+**Fix1**

-**Fix1** converted the matching regex pattern to a "non-capture" group.
+This fix converted the matching regex pattern to a `non-capture` group.

 ```diff
 - pattern = rf"(Accept this|{terminator})"
 + pattern = rf"(?:Accept this|{terminator})"
 ```

-I implemented this fix as the debugging/logs indicated that the regex pattern was using parenthesis and I know from past experience (and from the log message) that parenthesis usage can be problematic.
+I implemented this fix as the debugging/logs indicated that the regex pattern was using parentheses and I know from past experience (and from the log message) that parentheses usage can be problematic.

-Basically, parenthesis in regex can be used as a logical-or (for example, `(pattern1|patern2)`) and it can also be used as a capture-group whereby you intend to save what is between the parenthesis so you can use it later.
+Basically, parentheses in regex can be used as a logical-or (for example, `(pattern1|patern2)`) and it can also be used as a capture-group whereby you intend to save what is between the parentheses so you can use it later.

 Usually, Netmiko patterns are using it for the logical-or case and you do NOT want the capture group behavior so you add the "?:" to the beginning of the parentheses `(?:pattern1|pattern2)`.
 There is a reason capture groups cause problems in Netmiko, but that would be an even deeper white rabbit search.